Philip Mainwaring

-Sir Philip Mainwaring (1589 - 2 August 1661) was an English politician who sat in the House of Commons variously between 1625 and 1661.
+The Rt.
+Hon.
+Sir Philip Mainwaring, P.C.
+(I.) (1589 - 2 August 1661), was an English politician who sat in the House of Commons variously between 1625 and 1661.

-Mainwaring was the seventh son of Randall Mainwaring, of Peover, Cheshire and Margaret Fitton, daughter of Sir Edward Fitton (the elder) of Gawsworth Old Hall and Ann Warburton.
-He was admitted at Gray's Inn on 14 March 1609, and matriculated at Cambridge from Brasenose College, Oxford on 29 August 1610.
+Mainwaring was the seventh son of Randall Mainwaring, of Peover, Cheshire, and Margaret Fitton, daughter of Sir Edward Fitton of Gawsworth Old Hall and Ann Warburton.
+He was admitted at Gray's Inn on 14 March 1609, and matriculated at Cambridge from Brasenose College, Oxford, on 29 August 1610.
 He was awarded BA from Oxford in 1613 and entered Lincoln's Inn on 15 February 1614.
-In 1624 he was awarded MA at Cambridge on the visit of King Charles.
+In 1624 he was awarded an MA at Cambridge on the visit of King Charles.

 Mainwaring was elected Member of Parliament for Boroughbridge in 1625 and 1626.
 He was elected MP for Derby in 1628 and sat until 1629 when King Charles decided to rule without parliament for eleven years.